lazywinadmin/GithubPages-Hank/_posts/2016-02-02-lazywinadmin.md

 date: 2016/02/02
 ---

 Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+Finally found some time to play a bit with GitHub pages.
+Powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.

 And here is some PowerShell